Obsession by Ramsey Campbell

 - Finished reading it on July 19, 2002

 - Richard Laymon has a knack for basing an entire story in a short amount of time.
-The last book I read by him, Among The Missing, also occurred in a single evening.
+The last book I read by him, AMONG THE MISSING, also occurred in a single evening.
 And Laymon makes it all seem so easy and natural, or unnatural as the case may be.
 This is another excellent book in that vein.
 This time a mysterious black rain falls on a town and everyone who is struck by it turns into a enraged killer.
 As is also normal, a wide number of characters are all involved in the story and each and every one of them seems real.
 And that tops off what you would expect from a horror novel: a good story, excellent characters and a fast paced read.
 Definitely a recommendation!

 The One Safe Place by Ramsey Campbell